 3. The Fund requested additional information and the information was not provided.

 Target #2: 20 percent of injured workers eligible for reemployment benefits complete a viable retraining plan.

-Analysis of results and challenges: The number of employees eligible for reemployment plans continued a downward trend in FY2018, while the number of completed plans was unchanged.
-As a result, the percentage of completed plans increased slightly.
-In FY2018, 56 injured workers determined eligible for reemployment benefits exited the reemployment benefits system by selecting the job dislocation benefit; an additional 67 injured workers found eligible settled reemployment benefits in a Compromise and Release agreement at some point after eligibility and prior to plan completion.
+Analysis of results and challenges: The number of employees eligible for reemployment plans increased slightly in FY2019, while the number of completed plans decreased.
+As a result, the percentage of completed plans decreased.
+In FY 2019, 54 injured workers determined eligible for reemployment benefits exited the reemployment benefits system by selecting the job dislocation benefit under AS 23.30.041(g)(2); an additional 74 injured workers found eligible settled reemployment benefits in a Compromise and Release agreement at some point after eligibility and prior to plan completion.
 These two factors significantly limit the number of injured workers available to participate in a retraining plan.
-Also, as training costs continue to rise it becomes more difficult for rehabilitation specialists to develop retraining plans within the $13,300 statutory limit.
+Also, as training costs continue to rise it becomes more difficult for rehabilitation specialists to develop retraining plans within the $13,300 statutory limit under AS 23.30.041(l).
 Finally, for workers that have been in the workforce for a number of years, the statutory two-year time limit on retraining plans is not always sufficient and time expires prior to plan completion for an additional subset of workers.